-In this MD&A, the "WSIB" or the words "our", "us" or "we" refer to the WSIB.
-This MD&A is dated as of the date below, and all amounts herein are denominated in millions of Canadian dollars, unless otherwise stated.
+In this Management's Discussion and Analysis ("MD&A"), "WSIB," or the words "our," "us" or "we" refer to the Workplace Safety and Insurance Board (the "WSIB").
+This MD&A is dated December 31, 2016, and all amounts herein are denominated in millions of Canadian dollars, unless otherwise stated.